Blue State Blues: Pete Buttigieg, Impeachment's Only Democrat Winner

 And like Obama, Buttigieg hopes to use an Iowa bounce to build momentum.

-There is something of Marco Rubio’s 2016 campaign in Buttigieg’s style.
+There is also something of Marco Rubio’s 2016 campaign in Buttigieg’s style.
 He has well-rehearsed and well-informed answers to most questions; he has youth and energy and a polished delivery.
 He can muster the conventional wisdom of his party’s preferred cable news channel on command.

 Like Rubio, Buttigieg does not fare so well when challenged directly.
 And unlike Rubio, he has won something.